ETCLabs/sACN/docs/pages/using_merge_receiver.md

 lost source callback from the sACN Receiver module will be passed to the merger, after which the merged result is immediately and synchronously passed to this callback.

+Please note that per-address priority is an ETC-specific sACN extension, and is disabled if the library is compiled with #SACN_ETC_PRIORITY_EXTENSION set to 0 (in which case per-address priority packets received have no effect).

 This callback should be processed quickly, since it will interfere with the receipt and processing of other sACN packets on the universe.